MiroHoo/Road-Traffic-Django-Project/README.md

 This is a project that was downloaded from my student Github account since the project is private and we cannot change that.
+The aim of the project was to use public road traffic camera APIs to create a map in which you could see the current camera feed by clicking on the spot on a map.
+I am very happy with the UI of this porject and all the goals were met in my opinion.